My 2022 Holiday Home Tour

 I have more garland on our TV console, along with our framed annual holiday cards.
 I just ordered this frame to display this year’s photo and I can’t wait for it to arrive.

 This is actually the first year that I’ve decorated the kitchen and I didn’t have to do much.
 I swapped out a few pieces of decor on the shelves to make it a bit more festive.

-These red houses were a steal from Target and they even light up at night.
+These red houses (no longer sold) were a steal from Target and they even light up at night.